Canadian Dividend All-Stars Set To Announce Dividend Increases The Week Of Feb. 18

 |

-*Of note, Brookfield Asset Management pays out its dividend in US funds.
+*Of note, Magna and Gildan pay out their dividend in US funds.

-Steady as it goes, Brookfield Asset Management continued where its peers left off two weeks ago.
-The company's $0.01 per share was in line with estimates.
-It was also in line with its historical raises and represents slowing dividend growth.
+The writing was on the wall for SNC Lavalin.
+A couple of weeks ago, the company warned that fourth-quarter and year-end results would miss expectations.
+It was bad.
+There wasn’t much to like about its quarter, and the company posted a $1.6 billion loss.
+As such, the company made the wise decision to slash its dividend by 65% to $0.10 per share.

-TransCanada has a dividend policy that targets 8% to 10% dividend growth through 2021.
-True to its word, TransCanada's dividend growth was $0.06, or 8.70% for a new quarterly dividend of $0.75 per share.
+Given the headwinds facing the company, it was not surprising.
+The company’s 18-year dividend growth streak is at an end.

 Expected Dividend Raises